AnyLog-co/documentation/authentication.md

 <pre>
 reset signatory
 </pre>
-This command will set the node as the signatory whereas messages and policies would be signed by private key assigned to the node.
+This command sets the node as the signatory such that messages and policies would be signed by the private key assigned to the node.

 ## Get the signatory name
 Usage: